asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-25-HEVD-stack-smep.md

 “CR4.SMEP, SMEP-Enable Bit (bit 20 of CR4) — Enables supervisor-mode execution prevention (SMEP) when set.
 See Section 4.6, “Access Rights”.”

 The determination of access rights is split into either supervisor-mode access, or user-mode access, if the Current Privilege Level (CPL) is under 3 means it includes supervisor-mode access.
 And accesses that are CPL = 3 are user-mode accesses.
 The access rights depend on the value of SMEP (CR4.SMEP) as seen above.

+## HEVD on Windows 8.1

+How exactly are we affected?
+Well, with the addition of SMEP now on our system, we need to add a new section to our HEVD kernel exploit, we need to create our ROP chain which will flip that CR4.SMEP bit.
+If we can acomplish that, we can get our normal exploitation going.